AlexLoos20/-1-First-Assignment-2019/README.md

 My interests in IT come from a range of sources, from being around technology and computers from a very young age and growing up with emerging tech and industry.
 I feel as though the next big tech jump will come from our generation.

+**Who Am I**
+I originally come from the Netherlands, was raised in England until aroun 13 years old then moved here to be closer to family, i was raised around technology and what sparked my curiosity in Tech and gaming was a series known as Call of Duty, i would play it every chance i got as a small child, this was the starting point to me owning every game i could find and get.
+Then when medal of hounor and Battlefield came into the light i played all of them, i now own every MOH and BAttlefield title ever made, yes, even Battlefield free to play.
+Although my knowledge of games is large, my knowledge of how they work and how other systems work is something i have yet to discover, this is the main reason i'm doing this course, so that i may build knowledge of how different systems opperate and then be able to modify/ improve them.
+I plan on finding a job within the Cyber Security side of things as i believe as the world becomes more digital it also becomes more vulnerable.

 ```markdown